 Parmigiano Reggiano is one of the oldest and richest cheeses in the world.
-Nowadays it is sitll produced as in the past, using the same genuine ingredients, cheese-making technique, and craftsmanship.
+Nowadays Parmesan is sitll produced as in the past, using the same genuine ingredients, cheese-making technique, and craftsmanship.

-Pecorino is the oldest cheese in Sicily and, most likely, Europe.
-It is produced on the whole island and has been recognized with protected designation of origin (DOP).
+Pecorino Siciliano is the oldest cheese in Sicily and, most likely, Europe.
+This sheep cheese is produced on the whole island and has been recognized with protected designation of origin (DOP).